Ua (singer)

 Kaori Hasegawa (長谷川 歌織, Hasegawa Kaori) (born March 11, 1972), simply known by the stage name Ua (/ja/), is a Japanese singer.
-She made her debut under Speedstar Records in 1995 with the single "Horizon".She is also the vocalist for AJICO.
+She made her debut under Speedstar Records in 1995 with the single "Horizon".
+She is also the vocalist for AJICO.

 Biography

 Ua was born Kaori Shima and grew up in Suita, Osaka.
 After graduating from Saga University of Arts in Kyoto, she worked as a lounge singer in Osaka.
 There in 1994, she was scouted by a music agency there.
 She took on the unusual stage name of Ua (a Swahili word that means both "flower" and "kill") and made her debut with the Hiroshi Fujiwara-produced "Horizon".
 Her fourth single "Jōnetsu" became a smash hit and Ua was recognized all over Japan.

 After releasing her first album, 11, Ua married actor Jun Murakami and gave birth to a son, Nijirō, in 1997, who is also an actor.
 The couple divorced in 2006.
 In 2000, after two more albums, Ametora and Turbo, Ua took a hiatus from her solo work and formed the band Ajico with Kenichi Asai.
 She resumed her solo activities in 2002 and released her fourth album, Dorobō.
-The same year she made her acting debut as the leading role in the film Mizu no Onna, as well as contributing to the soundtrack.
+The same year she made her acting debut in the leading role in the film Woman of Water, as well as contributing to the soundtrack.
 The film went on to win the Golden Alexander prize for Best Feature-Length Film at the International Thessaloniki Film Festival and was screened at the 2003 Cannes Film Festival.